dilshankarunarathne/c-sharp-notes/README.md

 Double is the default floating point data type in C#.
 If we want a float or a decimal, we need to explicitly tell the compiler that by post-fixing the value with `f` or `m`.

+C# don't have overflow checking.
+If we increment a number out of its type range, it will fall back to 0.